Zayant21/Grep-TextEditor/README.md

 commands to run the program

-For one or multiple files: ./a.out "regular exp" filname.txt printf("\n");
+For one or multiple files: ./a.out "regular exp" filname.txt
 For a depository: ./a.out "regular exp" *.txt